dougdaley/blog/README.md

 ## Setup Instructions
 1. Clone this repository.
+2. Create and activate a virtual environment: `uv venv && source .venv/bin/activate`
-2. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `uv pip install flask requests PyYAML markdown`
-3. Set up your GitHub data source (see below).
+4. Set up your GitHub data source (see below).
-4. Run the Flask app: `python app.py`
+5. Run the Flask app: `python app.py`

 ## Data Source
 - Blog posts and project data should be stored in a public GitHub repository as markdown or JSON files.